RockitBootcamp/Student-Resources/PHP/Laravel/Setup/Models.md

-# Models and Collection Class
+# Model and Collection Class

 ## Installation